 Endometrial Ablation

-Rapid relief for small uterine fibroids and abnormal uterine bleeding
+Rapid relief for small uterine fibroids, uterine polyps and abnormal uterine bleeding

-Endometrial ablation is a minimally invasive procedure used to treat small uterine fibroids and abnormal uterine bleeding.
+Endometrial ablation is a minimally invasive procedure used to treat small uterine fibroids, uterine polyps and abnormal uterine bleeding.
+It is a quick outpatient procedure that can be done at an outpatient clinic or in your doctor’s office.

 During endometrial ablation, a thin layer of the inner lining of the uterus is removed.
 Your doctor may recommend endometrial ablation if your condition did not respond to other treatments such as hormone therapy or an intrauterine device (IUD).

-You should not have endometrial ablation if you are past menopause, or if you have conditions such as:
+You should not have an endometrial ablation if you are past menopause (no menstrual period for 12 consecutive months), or if you have conditions such as:

 • Endometrial hyperplasia